marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 Also, a new window with a plot will appear.
 The plots will show the apparent grain size distribution and the location of the different grain size measures (Fig. 6).
 You can save the plots by clicking the floppy disk icon in the tool bar as bitmap (8 file types to choose) or to post-editing in vector image (5 file types to choose).
 Another interesting option is to modify the appearance of the plot within the *Matplotlib* environment before saving by clicking on the configuration icon in the toolbar.

-Although we promote the use of frequency *vs* apparent grain size linear plot (Fig. 6a), the function allows to use other options such as the logarithmic and square-root grain sizes (Figs. 6c, d), widely used in the past, or the area-weighted grain size (e.g. Berger et al. 2011) (Fig. 6b).
+Although we promote the use of frequency *vs* apparent grain size linear plot (Fig. 6a), the function allows to use other options such as the logarithmic and square-root grain sizes (Figs. 6c, d) or the area-weighted grain size (e.g. Berger et al. 2011) (Fig. 6b).
 The advantages and disadvantages of the area weighted plot are explained in detail in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html).
 To do this, we need to specify the type of plot as follows:

 ```python
 >>> find_grain_size(areas, diameters, plot='area')
 ```
 in this example setting to use the area-weighted plot.
 The name of the different plots available are ```'lin'``` for the linear number-weighted plot (the default), ```'area'``` for the area-weighted plot (as in the example above), ```'sqrt'``` for the square-root grain size plot, and ```'log'``` for the logarithmic grain size plot.
 Note that the selection of different type of plot also implies to obtain different grain size estimations.

-Since the version 1.3 of the script, this function includes different plug-in methods to estimate an "optimal" bin size, including an automatic mode.
+Since version 1.3, this function includes different plug-in methods to estimate an "optimal" bin size, including an automatic mode.
 The default automatic mode ```'auto'``` use the Freedman-Diaconis rule when using large datasets (> 1000) and the Sturges rule for small datasets.
 The other methods available are the Freedman-Diaconis ```'fd'```, Scott ```'scott'```, Rice ```'rice'```, Sturges ```'sturges'```, Doane ```'doane'```, and square-root ```'sqrt'``` bin sizes.
 For more details on the methods see [here](https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html).
-You can also use and *ad hoc* bin/class size (see an example below).
 We encourage you to use the default method ```'auto'```.
-In addition, the ```'doane'``` and ```'scott'``` methods work pretty well in case you have a lognormal- or a normal-like distribution, respectively.
+In our experience, the ```'doane'``` and ```'scott'``` methods work also pretty well when you have a lognormal- or a normal-like distribution, respectively.
 To specify the method we write in the shell:

 ```python
 >>> find_grain_size(areas, diameters, plot='lin', binsize='doane')
 ```

-note that you have to define first the type of plot you want and that depending on the type of plot your distribution of apparent grain sizes will change (Fig. 6).
-Last, an example with a user-defined bin size will be as follows:
+note that you have to define first the type of plot you want and that the type of plot will change the appearance of your distribution (Fig. 6).
+You can also use and *ad hoc* bin/class size of type integer or float (*i.e.* an irrational number) as follows:

 ```python
 >>> find_grain_size(areas, diameters, plot='lin', binsize=10.0)